Beef Fatayer (Meat Hand Pies) + Video

 Can I make this fatayer recipe ahead of time?

-Yes – you can prepare the meat mixture a day in advance and refrigerate until you are ready to assemble.
-Or, put everything together, cover, and chill until you are ready to bake.
+Yes — you can prepare the meat mixture a day in advance and refrigerate until you are ready to assemble.

 What else can I add to the filling?

-Many recipes include diced onion (yellow or sweet) and tomatoes as well.
+Many fatayer recipes include diced onion (yellow or sweet) and tomatoes as well.
 Just be sure to finely dice the tomatoes and drain them well if using canned.

-And instead of the combination of spices listed, try a blend like 7 spice or shawarma.
+And instead of the combination of spices listed, try a blend like 7 Spice or Shawarma.
 Or, add cayenne or red pepper flakes for some heat.

 Freeze for up to 3 months and thaw in the refrigerator overnight before reheating.